webaverse/docs/docs/webaverse/items.md

 | Scripting   | Javascript, WebAssembly  |

-With NFTs you can have complete ownership over your digital assets.
+With items built on the standards that power NFTs (ERC-721) you can have complete ownership over your digital assets.
 Your avatars, parcels, items, and any other NFTs are completely owned by you and can only be managed by you.

-Working with NFTs in Webaverse is very easy, you don't need any kind of crypto background to get started.

 ## How Can I Mint NFTs?

+Creating your own unique items in Webaverse is very easy, you don't need any kind of crypto background to get started.

 You can mint NFTs simply by dragging and dropping a file into the [Webaverse mint page](https://webaverse.com/mint) or [Discord](https://discord.gg/R5wqYhvv53).
 There's currently a 10 SILK fee for minting.
 If you want a step-by-step guide on how mint NFTs, check out [this guide](../create/mint).